Management of tetanus-prone wounds

 • Common:

-• Infants and young children: mild fever, grizzly, unsettled, unhappy or sleepy
+• Infants and young children: mild fever, unsettled behaviour, drowsiness

-• Older children: pain, redness and swelling at the injection site
+• Older children: pain, redness and swelling at injection site

 Consider transfer when